Know When to Say No to Spec Work

 1. Branding is Strategic, Then Creative

-We have spent 20+ years as marketing communication experts.
+We have spent 25+ years as marketing communication experts.
 We know how to prepare creative solutions for critical marketing issues.
 We work together with our clients and develop a marketing strategy.
-This strategic groundwork helps us to position a client’s visual communications for success.
+This strategic ground work helps us to position a client’s visual communications for success.
 We have learned you can’t help any client if you don’t understand their business, their customers, or their competitors.
 Spec work is the exact opposite of being strategic.
 Remind potential clients that meeting their marketing objectives starts with a good strategy.
-Otherwise you are wasting valuable time, money, and energy.
+Otherwise, you are wasting valuable time, money, and energy.

 2. Your Ideas Are Your Only Real Assets

 A firm’s strategic ideas and creative solutions are their intellectual property.
 They are your most valuable assets.
-Like any accountant, financial planner, or even a software developer, these and so many other professionals, would never give away their time and talents on mere speculation.
+Like any accountant, financial planner, or software developer, these and many other professionals would never give away their time and talents on mere speculation.
 A firm’s ability to create and protect its ideas is analogous to a programmer’s source code.
 One’s success depends on selling these ideas.
 To give them away without compensation dilutes their inherent value.

 3. Leverage Your Portfolio